Despite the fact that I’ve traveled full-time for almost a decade, I’ve only experienced theft one time.

 Use Luggage with Lockable Zippers

-I highly recommend using luggage with a zipper that you can secure with a lock.
+In terms of how to handle theft situation in hotel rooms, I highly recommend using lockable luggage.
 After having money stolen that one time, I now only travel with a lockable backpack or suitcase.

 Luckily, because it was locked, nothing was taken.
 However, if my backpack had been top loading without a lockable zipper, I’m sure my stuff would have been stolen.